DanielJMaher/Glider_Data/README.md

 Once the data is verified as corrrectly paired formats, it must be converted from the binary glider data files to ascii.
 To do this, the TWRC Glider Data Utility 'dbd2asc' should be used.
 The utility requires you to send the standard output to a file, or combine the ascii conversion step in with the sensor filter step.

 The sensor filter step is necessary because the glider reports a large amount of data that is unrelated to scientific study.
-This superfluous data causes the datasets to become much larger than needed, which in turns increases the processing time.
+This superfluous data causes the datasets to become much larger than needed, which in turn increases the processing time.

 To fitler the data, the dbd2asc output should be piped to the TWRC utility 'dba_sensor_filter' with a list of sensors desired.
 In general, the sensors in standard_sensors.txt can be used during this step.
 The combined commands should look like the example below (uses full resolution data):